jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/2-Sensor-Fusion/Exercises/README.md

 `2-3-Extended-Kalman-Filters/exercises/1_predict_update.py`                         | The 1-D Kalman `Filter` class and class methods required to perform 1-D tracking of objects with LiDAR data.
 `2-3-Extended-Kalman-Filters/exercises/2_filter.py`                                 | The 2-D Kalman `Filter` class and class methods required to perform 2-D tracking of objects with LiDAR data.
 `2-3-Extended-Kalman-Filters/exercises/3_measurements.py`                           | The `Camera` sensor class and class methods required to linearise the measurement model for use with Extended Kalman Filter (EKF).
+`2-4-Multi-Target-Tracking/exercises/1_initialization.py`                           | The `Measurement` and `Track` classes with function to simulate track-measurement instances and plot their locations in 2D.
+`2-4-Multi-Target-Tracking/exercises/2_fov.py`                                      | The `Camera` coordinate transformation class with functions to check visibility of given position and plot the position w.r.t. the camera FOV.
+`2-4-Multi-Target-Tracking/exercises/3_association_matrix.py`                       | The `Measurement`, `Track` and `Association` classes implementing the Mahalanobis distance-based association with function to visualise the resulting pairs.
+`2-4-Multi-Target-Tracking/exercises/4_gating.py`                                   | Extends `3_association_matrix.py` with the validation gating algorithm, implements function to plot the closest-distance pairs.
 `requirements.txt`                                                                  | List of project requirements and dependencies to install with `pip` via the `setuptools` script.
 `references.bib`                                                                    | List of BibTeX-formatted references mentioned in the Jupyter notebook files.
 `tools/`                                                                            | Set of submodules used as dependencies, e.g., the Simple Waymo Dataset Reader.